Irish Catholic Martyrs: Investigations

 Mass in a Connemara Cabin by Aloysius O'Kelly, 1883.
 The custom of priests saying Mass secretly in people's homes dates to the penal laws-era.
 It was especially common in rural areas.

 The Irish Martyrs suffered over several reigns and even at the hands of both sides during regime change wars.
 There was a long delay by the Holy See in opening an Apostolic Process into the Sainthood Causes of the Irish Catholic Martyrs for fear of escalating the ongoing religious persecution.
 Further complicating the investigation is that the records of these martyrs could not be safely investigated or publicized except by the Irish diaspora in Catholic Europe, due to the danger of being caught possessing such evidence at home.
 Details of their endurance in most cases have been lost.
 The first general catalog, that of Father John Houling, S.J., was compiled in Portugal between 1588 and 1599.
 It is styled a very brief abstract of certain persons whom it commemorates as sufferers for the Faith under Elizabeth.

 Detailed accounts were also written and published by Philip O'Sullivan Beare, David Rothe, Luke Wadding, Richard Stanihurst, Anthony Bruodin, John Lynch, John Coppinger, and John Mullin.
-A series of re-publications of primary sources relating to the period of the persecutions and meticulous comparisons against archival Government documents in London and Dublin were also made by Daniel F. Moran and other historians.
+A series of re-publications of primary sources relating to the period of the persecutions and meticulous comparisons against archival government documents in London and Dublin were also made by Daniel F. Moran and other historians.
 The first Apostolic Process under Canon Law began in Dublin in 1904, after which a positio was submitted to the Holy See.

 In the 12 February 1915 Apostolic decree In Hibernia, heroum nutrice, Pope Benedict XV formally authorized the formal introduction of additional Causes for Catholic sainthood.
 During a further Apostolic Process held at Dublin between 1917 and 1930 and against the backdrop of the Irish War of Independence and Civil War, the evidence surrounding 260 alleged cases of Catholic martyrdom were further investigated, after which the findings were again submitted to the Holy See.
-So far, the only Martyr to complete the process was Oliver Plunkett, Archbishop of Armagh, who was Canonized as a Saint in 1975 by Pope Paul VI as one of the Forty Martyrs of England and Wales.
-Plunkett was certainly targeted during the anti-Catholic witch hunt connected to Titus Oates and was executed following a show trial motivated solely in odium fidei ("out of hatred of the Faith"), instead of being in any way guilty of than any real crime against the state.
+So far, the only martyr to complete the process was Oliver Plunkett, Archbishop of Armagh, who was canonized as a saint in 1975 by Pope Paul VI.
+Plunkett was certainly targeted during the anti-Catholic fabricated accusations connected to Titus Oates and was executed following a show trial motivated solely in odium fidei ("out of hatred of the Faith"), instead of being in any way guilty of any real crime against the state.